Aliases for FES Gene

 - Feline Sarcoma (Snyder-Theilen) Viral (V-Fes)/Fujinami Avian Sarcoma (PRCII) Viral (V-Fps) Oncogene Homolog 2 3

 - Feline Sarcoma/Fujinami Avian Sarcoma Oncogene Homolog 3 4

 - Proto-Oncogene C-Fes 3 4

 - P93c-Fes 3 4

 External Ids for FES Gene

 This gene encodes the human cellular counterpart of a feline sarcoma retrovirus protein with transforming capabilities.
 The gene product has tyrosine-specific protein kinase activity and that activity is required for maintenance of cellular transformation.
 Its chromosomal location has linked it to a specific translocation event identified in patients with acute promyelocytic leukemia but it is also involved in normal hematopoiesis as well as growth factor and cytokine receptor signaling.
 Alternative splicing results in multiple variants encoding different isoforms.[provided by RefSeq, Jan 2009]

 GeneCards Summary for FES Gene

 FES (FES Proto-Oncogene, Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with FES include sarcoma.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include protein tyrosine kinase activity and non-membrane spanning protein tyrosine kinase activity.
+Diseases associated with FES include sarcoma and xanthinuria.
+Among its related pathways are Signaling by GPCR and Developmental Biology.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is FER.